tim840818/Forest_Aerial_Images_for_Segmentation/README.md

 ## Methodology
-Masks are transformed to be binary single-channel.
-Low contrast images are enhanced using CLAHE technique.
-Augmentations such as rotation, cropping, erasing, gaussian noise and gaussian blur are implemented in training process.
+Masks are converted into binary single-channel representations.
+Low-contrast images are enhanced using the CLAHE (Contrast Limited Adaptive Histogram Equalization) technique.
+Data augmentations, including rotation, cropping, erasing, Gaussian noise, and Gaussian blur, are applied during training.

-The U-Net model consists of encoding and decoding layers.
-Encoding layers encode images into useful informations using convolutional filters.
-Decoding layers then construct masks that will be trained to identify forest areas.
-The technique "skip-connection" is also used to preserve smaller features.
+The U-Net model consists of an encoder and a decoder.
+The encoder extracts hierarchical features using convolutional layers, progressively reducing spatial dimensions while increasing feature abstraction.
+The decoder then reconstructs segmentation masks to identify forest areas.
+Skip connections are incorporated to transfer high-resolution spatial features from the encoder to the decoder, helping to preserve fine details and improve segmentation accuracy.

-Tversky loss is chosen to be the loss function instead of BCE due to a significant imbalance between forest and non-forest areas.
+Tversky loss is chosen as the loss function instead of binary cross-entropy (BCE) due to a significant class imbalance between forest and non-forest areas.

 ## Results